iptc/newsinjson/validation/README.md

 This will run each of the files in the test suite against the ninjs-1.3 and ninjs-2.0 schemas.

+# JavaScript validator (using ajv)

+The script at `validation/javascript.sh` runs the same tests using the JavaScript `ajv` validator.

+## Running the JavaScript test suite

+* Install npm
+* From a command line, run
+    $ npm -g install ajv ajv-cli ajv-formats
+    $ validation/javascript.sh

 # License

 Source code is published under the Creative Commons Attribution 4.0 license -